Nortank12/deepcool-digital-linux/README.md

 # About
-I have created a small program to replicate the functionality of the original `Deepcol Digital` Windows program.
+I have created a small program to replicate the functionality of the original `DeepCool Digital` Windows program.

 Currently, I have tested it with my AK series cooler and the rest of the devices